 - 1 strand mace or generous pinch powdered

-- Powder the ingredients mentioned under to powder or use a readymade biryani masala
+- Biryani masala: Powder the ingredients mentioned under to powder or use a readymade biryani masala.

-- Wash rice several times and soak for 20 mins.
+- Prepare Rice: Wash rice several times and soak for 20 mins.
 Drain and set aside.

 - Heat a deep pan or a casserole or a pressure pan or cooker with oil.

 - When they begin to sizzle, add onions & green chili.
-Fry till the onions turn golden color and lose the raw flavor.
+On a medium heat, fry till the onions turn golden color and lose the raw flavor.

 - Add ginger garlic paste and fry till the raw smell disappears.

-- Add the mint and coriander leaves.
+- Add the mint & coriander leaves.
 Fry for 2 to 3 minutes and then stir in the tomatoes and saute until they turn pulpy & soft.

 - Add marinated chicken and fry on high flame till the chicken turns white in color.
 This usually takes 3 to 4 mins.

-- Add powder masala or biryani masala pow and mix well.
-Fry till the mix begins to leave the sides of the pan.
+- Add powder masala or biryani masala powder and mix well.
+Saute till the mix begins to leave the sides of the pan.
 At this stage you will see oil begins to release.

-- Pour hot water, cover and bring the water to a boil on a medium heat.
-Chicken will be almost cooked by this time otherwise cook further by covering until chicken turns tender.
+- Pour hot water, cover and bring the water to a rolling boil on a medium heat.
+Chicken will be almost cooked by this time else cook further by covering until chicken turns tender.

 - Let rest the cooked biryani for at least 10 mins.
 Fluff up Andhra chicken biryani with a fork and garnish with coriander leaves.
 Serve with Onion Raita.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.